-Bad credit business loans serve the needs of borrowers who are unable to qualify for a loan with a bank.
-Bad credit does not refer solely to your credit score; it refers to all the reasons that banks turn down potential borrowers.
+Merchant Cash Advances serve the needs of borrowers who are unable to qualify for a loan with a bank.
 One of the biggest issues for pharmacists could be their outstanding student loan debt.

 On average, pharmacists graduated with student loan debt of $166,528 in 2018, which will impact your ability to qualify for loans.
 Banks look at your debt service coverage ratio, which is the amount of your revenues used to cover debt payments.
 If you are still making payments on your student loans, the ratio may be too high even if you have a decent credit score.

 If your pharmacy has only been open a few months, traditional lenders will turn down your loan application.
 Alternative lenders work with borrowers with as little as two months in business, but banks require several years of tax returns and bank statements to even apply for a loan.
-Alternative lenders offer bad credit business loans to borrowers with credit scores as low as 500 because base their lending decision partially on monthly revenues.
-If your pharmacy generates a minimum of $8,000 a month in income, a bad credit business loan could help you grow.
+Alternative lenders offer merchant cash advance loans to borrowers with credit scores as low as 500 so credit is never an issue with this type of funding.

 2. Working Capital Loans